 Looking beyond the debt and definitely help you stay motivated when getting out of debt.

-5. Get angry.
-You need to hate your debt.
-Look at your bills and add up the money you are wasting on interest payments every month.
+One of the simplest ways to stay motivated is to hate your debt.
+Review your bills and add up the money you are wasting on interest payments every month.
 Just seeing the money you waste will make you angry.
 Heck, it might even make you nauseated.
 Good.

 Hate the debt and you’ll want to make it go away.

 Keep reading and learning.
-Follow your favorite bloggers and read their tips to getting out of debt.
+Follow your favorite bloggers and read their tips for getting out of debt.